FreddyRangelA/python-api-challenge/README.md

 The second requirement is to run linear regression on each relationship.
 This time, separate the plots into Northern Hemisphere (greater than or equal to 0 degrees latitude) and Southern Hemisphere (less than 0 degrees latitude):

 Northern Hemisphere - Temperature (F) vs. Latitude
-	for this side os the sphere there is a strong negative correlation between latitude and max temperature for northern hemisphere as we move away from the ecuator.
+	for this side os the sphere there is a strong negative correlation between latitude and max temperature for northern hemisphere as we move away from the equator.
 Southern Hemisphere - Temperature (F) vs. Latitude
-	for this side os the sphere there is a strong Positive correlation between latitude and max temperature for northern hemisphere as we move in direction the ecuator.
+	for this side os the sphere there is a strong Positive correlation between latitude and max temperature for northern hemisphere as we move in the equator.
 Northern Hemisphere - Humidity (%) vs. Latitude
 	There is a moderate positive correlation between latitude and humidity Southern Hemisphere - Humidity (%) vs. Latitude